ergo-services/ergo/docs/extra-library/applications/observer.md

 ### Network

 Network stack details: mode, acceptors, protocol and handshake versions, registrar.
+Below the top stat cards and acceptors, three tabs are available:

-Connections tab lists all active remote node connections with traffic counters.
+* **Connections** lists all active remote node connections with traffic counters and sortable columns.
+* **Routes** shows configured static routes and proxy routes.
+* **Types** shows the wire-format type registry (one entry per proto): registration ID, name, kind, and the inferred schema.
+Two filters narrow the list by name and by schema content.
+The data is captured on demand via the Refresh button.

 ### Events